dckmedia/TozedP11_Openwrt/Upgrade to 16MB SPI.md

  - Same W25Q/MX25 command set

 Because of this compatibility, the router’s bootloader and kernel SPI drivers can interface with the new chip without modification—as long as the DTS flash size is updated.

+## How to upgrade
+If you have already followed step 1 & 2 and installed openwrt for the device, then use the provided 16mb .bin file to upgrade via luci.
+You